Samuel David Alexander: Business career

 He was known as an organizational genius.
 In 1893, Alexander bought a brewery in Sisak, "Sisačka pivovara".
 In Sisak he was elected as the representative in the city assembly and was vice president of the savings cooperatives for Sisak and surrounding areas.
-Alexander owned the ceramic factory "Titanit", chemical factory "Danica", cement factory "Croatia", colliery "Mirna", cooking oil factory "Zagreb" (now "Zvijezda", part of "Agrokor" company) and was major shareholder of Zagrebačka pivovara.
+Alexander owned the ceramic factory "Titanit", chemical factory "Danica", cement factory "Croatia", colliery "Mirna", cooking oil factory "Zagreb" (now "Zvijezda") and was major shareholder of Zagrebačka pivovara.
 Alexander co-founded the "Zagreb Stock Exchange for the goods and values" (now "Zagreb Stock Exchange") and was co-founder of "Zagreb assembly" (now "Zagreb Fair").
 He was also the elected president of "Industrialists Union" in 1919, and board member of the "Commercial Chamber".
 Alexander also owned several residential buildings in Zagreb.
 In the "Industrialists Union" he promoted and protected Croatian industry against Hungary and its economic policy in the Austro-Hungarian Empire.
 Under his leadership all of Croatia and Slavonia industry was assembled under the "Industrialists Union".
 Alexander donated a great deal of his profits to charity.